 Note About Current Social Climate

 Our students and community have had much to cope with in the recent weeks and months.
 Now that the Derek Chauvin trial has concluded, emotional reactions of all types are to be expected.
 We would like to express our continued empathy and support for all of those who have been experiencing violence and marginalization, including our Asian/Asian American students and community.
 Please know you are seen and valued and that we are here to support you through these times.
 Visit our Commitment to Diversity page for information regarding Counseling Services’ response and related resources.
 Telehealth appointments are available via Zoom during business hours, and our on-call counselor is available 24 hours a day, 7 days a week.
 Please call 928-523-2261 to schedule a telehealth appointment or to speak with the on-call counselor.
 We also realize that there are times when our students may prefer to speak with a therapist with specific demographics or personal experiences.
 If this is the case, please let us know.

 COUNSELING SERVICES CONTINUES TO PROVIDE TELEHEALTH SUPPORT TO ALL NAU STUDENTS

 We remain committed to your health and well-being

-In order to do our part to stop the spread of the current pandemic, Counseling Services will provide support to students physically located in Arizona exclusively via telehealth counseling for the Fall 2020 semester.
-We ask that you please call in first if you are interested in initiating services.
+If you are interested in initiating counseling services, please call 928-523-2261 to schedule.
 You will be connected with one of our medical or mental health providers for a telehealth appointment.
 This call-first procedure is in place to better serve you, increase efficiency, and ultimately minimize risk for the NAU community.